Monofoot/Monofoot.github.io/README.md

 ## Games Developmens ##

 ## Web Development
 Yes, web development.
-Me and a friend went through a stage of our lives where we started a freelancing business for local businesses.
+Me and a friend went through a stage of our lives where we started a freelancing company for local businesses.
 It's not live anymore (web development was never **the plan**), but the archived page is still hosted.